yasithab/subnet-calculator/README.md

-The full application should then be available within `./dist/`, open `./dist/index.html` in a browser.
+The full application should then be available within `dist`, open `dist/index.html` in a browser.

 ### Run with certificates (Optional)